 John Hallberg (b.
-1988), a native of Southern California, is a saxophone performer and educator currently based in the Los Angeles.
+1988), a native of Southern California, is a saxophone performer and educator currently based in Southern California.
 He has performed across the United States, Europe, and Asia in venues such as Weill Recital Hall of Carnegie Hall, Segerstrom Hall, Mozart Concert Hall of Zuhai, McCormick Place, Bovard Auditorium, and at numerous university campuses around the world.
 He has performed under the batons of notable conductors such as H. Robert Reynolds, Frank Battisti, Ray Cramer, Carl St. Clair, Larry Rachleff, Richard Heidel, and John Carnahan.

 John is currently on faculty at California State University-Fullerton, The Colburn School, and the Orange County School of the Arts.
 Additionally, he has previously taught applied saxophone at the University of Southern California.
 Many of his students have gone on to successfully audition into leading undergraduate, graduate, and teaching credential programs, as well as have gone on to successfully compete in North American Saxophone Alliance (NASA) solo and chamber music competitions, Music Teachers National Association (MTNA) solo and chamber music competitions, and multiple California honor bands.